-The Commission embraces and promotes collaboration and partnership with federal, state, regional, local, and academic agencies and organizations.
-Through the collective efforts of our staff and partners, the Commission is better positioned to be effective in protecting California’s natural resources and ensuring sustainable development and appropriate use of public trust lands and resources.
-Successful partnerships also better positions the Commission to address new challenges, such as sea level rise and climate change.
+The Commission embraces collaboration with federal, state, regional, and local governments and with academic and environmental organizations.
+Through our collective efforts, the Commission is better positioned to be effective in protecting California’s natural resources and ensuring sustainable development and appropriate use of public trust lands and resources.
+Successful partnerships also better position the Commission to address emerging challenges such as sea level rise and climate change.

-The Commission is a member of the California Intergovernmental Renewable Energy Task Force, which is planning for future renewable wind and wave energy development opportunities in federal offshore waters along the Pacific Coast, and the West Coast Regional Planning Body, which is a partnership of federally-recognized tribes, the states of Washington, Oregon and California, and federal agencies focused on implementing the U.S. National Ocean Policy and engaging around marine planning and other tools to effectively address existing and future uses of the region's oceans and coasts.
+The Commission is a member of the California Intergovernmental Renewable Energy Task Force, which is planning for future renewable wind and wave energy development opportunities in federal offshore waters along the Pacific Coast.
+It is also a member of the West Coast Regional Planning Body, a partnership of federally-recognized tribes, the states of Washington, Oregon and California, and federal agencies focused on implementing the U.S. National Ocean Policy.